-- You should never decline your interview less than 24 hours before the scheduled meeting.
-24 hours is enough time for the employer to make arrangements, and to possibly invite another candidate who will replace you in the schedule of the day.
-If you have no other options, however, and need to cancel one day before (for example becasue you are sick, or met a love of your life and decided to leave everything behind and go for a journey around the world), call them.
+If you have no other options, however, and need to cancel one day before (for example because you got sick, or met a love of your life and decided to leave everything behind and go for a journey around the world), call them.
 Do not send a letter.

-Give a good reason for your decision.
 It doesn’t matter if you tell the truth, or if you make something up.
 You can say that you have received another job offer, or that you simply can not come from family reasons.
 But if you do not want to go, do not say that you want to, but cannot come.
-They can always offer you a different time for an interview, and it would be an occurred situation to have to decline the second one as well.
+They can always offer you a different day for an interview, and it would be a strange situation to have to decline the second date as well.

-- Alternatively you can pick something from the job description (for example business travels, night shifts, a skills which you do not have) and say that you can not accept such working conditions, apologizing that you did not notice it on the job description earlier, while you were submitting your application.
+Alternatively you can pick something from the job description (for example business travels, night shifts, a skills which you do not have, or even the salary offer) and say that you can not accept such working conditions, apologizing that you did not notice it on the job description earlier, while you were submitting your application.

 I have to decline my job interview for the position [name of the position], originally scheduled for [date and time of the scheduled interview], because [your reason for declining].

-I really appreciate that you invited me for an interview, and I am sorry for the inconvenience I caused.
+I really appreciate that you invited me for an interview, and I am sorry for the inconvenience I caused with my decision.

-I hope you will choose a great candidate for this job, and I wish you good luck in everything you do.
+I hope you will choose a great candidate for the position, and I wish you good luck in everything you do.

 Your Phone Number